 5 Must See Waterfalls Near Melbourne, Victoria

-A list of the best waterfalls in Melbourne and around Victoria.
+A list of the best waterfalls in Melbourne and regional Victoria.
 Get out and enjoy nature.
 They may not be as big as waterfalls such as Niagara Falls in the USA or Victoria Falls in Africa, but these waterfalls near Melbourne are definitely still worth a visit and make a great day out.
 Make sure to check out the National Parks too.

 5 Beautiful Waterfalls near Melbourne